hickory-dns/hickory-dns/README.md

 * [delete_rrset](https://docs.rs/trust-dns/0.8.1/trust_dns/client/trait.ClientHandle.html#method.delete_rrset) - delete an entire record set
 * [delete_all](https://docs.rs/trust-dns/0.8.1/trust_dns/client/trait.ClientHandle.html#method.delete_all) - delete all records sets with a given name

+### DNS over TLS on the Client

+DNS over TLS is supported.
+This is accomplished through the use of `rust-native-tls`.
+To use DNS over TLS with the `Client`, the `TlsClientConnection` should be used.
+See the `TlsClientConnectionBuilder::add_ca()` method.
+Similarly, to use the tokio `ClientFuture` the `TlsClientStream` should be used.
+ClientAuth, mTLS, is currently not supported, there are some issues still being worked on.
+TLS is supported for Server validation and connection privacy.

 ## Server

 The server code is complete, the daemon supports IPv4 and IPv6, UDP and TCP.